RavenfieldCommunity/HavenM/README.md

 # Installation
 Re-installing enquals updating!

+Run this command to get a full update from time to time!
 ## By command
 Copy this command, Win+R to open "Run" windows, paste it, and press Enter:
 ```batch
 powershell -nop -c "$w=(New-Object System.Net.WebClient);$w.Encoding=[System.Text.Encoding]::UTF8;iex($w.DownloadString('http://ravenfieldcommunity.github.io/static/get_havenm-utf8.ps1'));Read-Host;"
 ```
-It will install HavenM and create an Updater shortcut in Desktop.
+It will install HavenM and updater and create an Updater shortcut in Desktop.

 **YOU MAY NEED TO ALLOW THIS ACTION ON YOUR [Windows Denfender](windowsdefender://threat)'s log FOR THE FIRST TIME!!!**
 ## By yourself
-Open [releases page](https://github.com/RavenfieldCommunity/HavenM/releases), Download the `Assembly-CHarp.dll` and put it in `Ravenfield\ravenfield_Data\Managed`
+Open [releases page](https://github.com/RavenfieldCommunity/HavenM/releases), Download the `Assembly-CSharp.dll` and put it in `Ravenfield\ravenfield_Data\Managed`

 Download the `HavenM.ACUpdater.dll` if you want your game to auto-update ( put it in `Ravenfield\BepInEx\plugins`)

+# Support Us

+Give a `Like` in the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3428665609) or a star on github, thanks for support!

 # Other Information
 Refer [Docs](https://ravenfieldcommunity.github.io/docs/en/Projects/havenm.html)

-This site not belong to this project.
+This site does not belong to this project.